Facebook Pixel Join us Tuesday, October 28 for AUD's Fall 2025 Virtual Open House for Graduate Programs Opens a new window

 The Bachelor of Arts in Architectural Studies (B.A.) is a two-year major that begins in the junior year of residence.
 We accept transfer students that are UC eligible (see details below).
 The program is not open to Freshman applicants.
 Freshmen are welcome to apply to UCLA with a different or undeclared major and then apply to change their major to Architectural Studies during the winter quarter of their Sophomore year, preferably after having completed some of the pre-major courses.

-Undergraduate admissions are managed by the UCLA School of Arts and Architecture.
-More information for prospective students is available at arts.ucla.edu/apply and if you have questions, their admissions team can be reached at admissions@arts.ucla.edu.
+Undergraduate admissions inquiries are managed by the UCLA Arts Office of Enrollment Management.
+More information for prospective students is available on the undergraduate admission FAQ.

 Typical Study Program